Schedule-at-a-Glance

 Speakers

-- Macarius Donneyong – University of Ohio – USA -FISPE Member
+- Macarius Donneyong – University of Ohio, USA - FISPE Member

-- Mina Tradous – University of Toronto
+- Mina Tadrous – University of Toronto, Canada - FISPE Member

 Summary of content and objectives